 - 72.7.5 Soil Erosion and Sediment Control.
 When a proposed use, building or structure or site development involves a disturbed area of one half (1/2) acre or more, or otherwise when provision for soil erosion and sediment control is required by these regulations, no application for Certificate of Zoning Compliance will be approved until a Soil Erosion & Sediment Control Plan in connection therewith has been certified in accordance with Section 67 and no Certificate of Zoning Compliance will be issued until the soil erosion and sediment control measures have been completed in accordance with the certified plan. - 72.7.6 Measurements and Certifications.
 Prior to issuance of a Certificate of Zoning Compliance, the Applicant will furnish to the Enforcement Officer a plot plan, or a Site Development Plan if applicable, certified by a land surveyor licensed to practice in the State of Connecticut, allowing the location and setback distances for buildings and structures an the lot as built.
-While the certified plan is not required for subsequent minor additions, alterations and out buildings, the Enforcement Officer, if deemed necessary to determine compliance with these regulations, may require the Applicant to furnish measurements of any construction features that are subject to these regulations, which measurements will be prepared and certified by a land surveyor licensed to practice in the State of Connecticut. - 72.7.7 Special Flood Hazard Areas.
-Where a proposed buildingl structure involves activity within a FEMA designated A , A1-A30 or V1-V30 zone on the Flood Insurance Rate Map for the Town of Old Saybrook published from time to time by the Federal Emergency Management Agency (FEMA), no application for Certificate of Zoning Compliance will be approved until plans for the buildingl structure have been approved by the designated Town Flood Engineer or a designated agent for compliance with Flood Plain Management Ordinance of the Town of Old Saybrook Connecticut effective at the date of application; and no Certificate of Zoning Compliance will be issued until the buildingl structure has been completed and approved by the designated Town Flood Engineer or an authorized agent for compliance with the Town code.
-The Enforcement Officer can approve applications for Certificates of Zoning Compliance or Certificates of Zoning Compliance for buildings structures that are listed as exempt in the Flood Plain Management Ordinance, effective at the date of application.
+While the certified plan is not required for subsequent minor additions, alterations and out buildings, the Enforcement Officer, if deemed necessary to determine compliance with these regulations, may require the Applicant to furnish measurements of any construction features that are subject to these regulations, which measurements will be prepared and certified by a land surveyor licensed to practice in the State of Connecticut. - Special Flood Hazard Areas.
+Where a proposed building/structure involves activity 72.7.7 within a Federal Emergency Management Agency (FEMA) designated A, AE and VE zones, including areas designated as a floodway and the VE Zone and Coastal AE Zone bounded by a line labeled "Limit of Moderate Wave Action" (LiMWA) also identified as the coastal high-hazard area on the Flood Insurance Rate Map (FIRM) for the Town of Old Saybrook published from time to time by FEMA, no application for Certificate of Zoning Compliance will be approved until plans for the building/structure have been approved by the designated Town Flood Engineer or a designated agent for compliance with Chapter 128 Flood Plain Management of the Town Code Flood Plain Management Ordinance of the Town of Old Saybrook Connecticut effective at the date of application; and no Certificate of Zoning Compliance will be issued until the building/structure has been completed and approved by the designated Town Flood Engineer or an authorized agent for compliance with the Town Code.
+The Enforcement Officer can approve applications for Certificates of Zoning Compliance or Certificates of Zoning Compliance for buildings/structures that are listed as exempt in the Town Code or if authorized as an agent for compliance with the Town Code Flood Plain Management Ordinance, effective at the date of application.